swiftlang/swift-evolution/proposals/nnnn-character-properties.md

 Some fuzziness is inherent in modeling human writing systems and the rules of grapheme breaking allow for semantically meaningless, yet technically valid, graphemes.
 In light of all this, we make a best effort and try to discover some principle to follow.
 Principles are useful for evaluating tradeoffs, but are not hard rules that always lead to a single clear answer.

 The closest applicable principle might be something similar to W3C’s [Principle of Tolerance](https://www.w3.org/DesignIssues/Principles.html), paraphrased as “Be liberal in what you accept, conservative in what you produce”.
-Perhaps another phrasing could be “Be permissive when fuzzy, restrictive when specific”.
+Character properties can be roughly grouped into those that “produce” specific values or behaviors, and those that “accept” graphemes under a fuzzy classification.

-### Restrictive When Specific
+### Restrictive Properties

 Properties that provide a clear interpretation or which the stdlib produces a specific value for should be restrictive.
 One example is `wholeNumberValue`. `wholeNumberValue` *produces* an `Int` from a `Character`, which means it needs to be *restrictive*, permitting only the graphemes with unambiguous whole number values.
 It only returns a value for single-scalar graphemes whose sole scalar has an integral numeric value.
 Thus, `wholeNumberValue` returns nil for “7̅” (7 followed by U+0305 COMBINING OVERLINE) as there is no clear interpretation of the value.
 Any attempt to produce a specific integer from “7̅” would be suspect.

+Restrictive properties typically accept/reject based on an analysis of the entire grapheme.

+* Values:  `isASCII` / `asciiValue`, `isWholeNumber` / `wholeNumberValue`, `isHexDigit` / `hexDigitValue`
+* Casing:  `isUppercase` / `uppercased()`, `isLowercase` / `lowercased()`, `isCased`

-### Permissive When Fuzzy
+### Permissive Properties

 Where there is no clear interpretation or specific value to produce, we try to be as permissive as reasonable.
 For example, `isLetter` just queries the first scalar to see if it is “letter-like”, and thus handles unforeseeable combinations of a base letter-like scalar with subsequent combining, modifying, or extending scalars. `isLetter` merely answers a general (fuzzy) question, but doesn’t prescribe further interpretation.

 Permissive APIs should in general be non-inlinable and their documentation may be less precise regarding details and corner cases.
 This allows for a greater degree of library evolution.

-### API Semantics

-Below is a grouping of semantics into “restrictive”, which means accept/reject based on analysis of the entire grapheme, and “permissive”, which means accept/reject based on analysis of a portion of the grapheme.
+Permissive properties typically accept/reject based on an analysis of part of the grapheme.

-Restrictive:

-* Values:  `isASCII` / `asciiValue`, `isWholeNumber` / `wholeNumberValue`, `isHexDigit` / `hexDigitValue`
-* Casing:  `isUppercase` / `uppercased()`, `isLowercase` / `lowercased()`, `isCased`

-Permissive:

-* Fuzzy queries: `isNumber`, `isLetter`, `isSymbol` / `isMathSymbol` / `isCurrencySymbol`, `isPunctuation`
+* Fuzzy queries: `isNumber`, `isLetter`, `isSymbol` / `isMathSymbol` / `isCurrencySymbol`, `isPunctuation`, `isEmoji`

-* Whitespace (maybe*): `isWhitespace` and `isNewline`
+#### Newlines and Whitespace

-\* Newlines encompass more than hard line-breaks in traditional written language; they are common terminators for programmer strings.
-If a `Character` is “\n\u{301}” (a newline with a combining accent over it), is this a newline?
+Newlines encompass more than hard line-breaks in traditional written language; they are common terminators for programmer strings.
+Whether a `Character` such as `"\n\u{301}"` (a newline with a combining accent over it) is a newline is debatable.
 Either interpretation can lead to inconsistencies.
 If true, then a program might skip the first scalar in a new entry (whatever such a combining scalar at the start could mean).
-If we say false, then a `String` with newline terminators inside of it would return false for `myStr.contains { $0.isNewline }`, which is counter-intuitive.
-This same reasoning may apply to whitespace.
+If false, then a `String` with newline terminators inside of it would return false for `myStr.contains { $0.isNewline }`, which is counter-intuitive.
+The same is true of whitespace.

-A couple options:

-1. Permissive, to keep consistency with `myStr.contains { $0.isNewline }`, and is consistent with grapheme-by-grapheme processing concerns in general
-2. Restrictive, to prevent the programmer from skipping over relevant scalars, at the risk of counter-intuitive string processing behavior
-3. Rename to `hasNewline`, keeping permissive semantics
-4. Drop from this pitch in favor of an eventual `String.lines` or something similar.

-We think choice #1 is arguably less bad than #2 and more directly reflects the messy reality of grapheme-by-grapheme processing.
-We slightly prefer #1 to choice #3 or #4 as #1 is a common sense query that we feel Swift should be able to answer.
-Though it does permit some meaningless graphemes, we don’t see any clearly harmful behavior as a result for realistic inputs, nor anticipate malicious behavior for malicious inputs.
-But, we could easily be convinced either way (see Considered Alternatives below).
+We recommend that the precise semantics of `isWhitespace` and `isNewline` be unspecified regarding graphemes consisting of leading whitespace/newlines followed by combining scalars.

 ### Adding `ascii:` Label to `FixedWidthInteger.init?<S: StringProtocol>(_: S, radix: Int = 10)`